Longri/slf4j-libgdx/README.md

 Modification

-1.replace the default syso to Gdx log
+1.replace the default sysio to Gdx log

 2.set the default log level to debug